-It’s a bit of a climb to the top and whilst it is quite rocky, it’s not too challenging and the view is just incredible.
+It’s a bit of a climb to the top of Arthur’s Seat and whilst it is quite rocky, it’s not too challenging and the view is just incredible.
 In one direction, you look out over the city and over to Edinburgh castle.
 In the other direction, the view stretches endlessly out to the sea and on a clear day, you can even see islands on the horizon!

 I really love this pocket of Edinburgh.
 It’s not too far from the city centre but feels miles away from the tourists, with loads of lovely delis, independent coffee shops and cute insta-worthy corners!
 The architecture is so grand, and the streets blend so seamlessly with each other.
-Make sure to visit, even with just 2 days in Edinburgh.
+Make sure to visit during your two day visit to Edinburgh.

 The Royal Mile